-Sigh!
-I think Dave is right.
-Many geeks — including myself — are paying the price for our dependence ( addiction? ) to "FREE".
-Google had decided that Reader is a service they no longer want to sink money into.
-Google is an advertising driven company and Reader had not ads.
+Many geeks, including myself, are paying the price for our dependence ( addiction? ) to "FREE".
+Google had decided that Google Reader is a service they no longer want to sink money into.
+Google is an advertising-driven company, and Google Reader has no ads.
 It made sense for them to shutter the service.

 But now what?
-What do geeks like myself who have become dependent on the service to host our daily firehose of information?
-The main features of Reader I depended on are aggregation and sync.
-I needed a replacement that had at least two features.
-It would be nice if I could use it with one of my favorite RSS apps.
-I'm exploring several options, one of which is running my own news aggregation service using [River 2](http://river2.newsriver.org).
-I set River up on a Windows AMI but I'm hot feeling confident about it.
+What do geeks like me who have become dependent on the service to host our daily firehose of information?
+The main features of Google Reader I depended on were aggregation and sync.
+I needed a replacement that had at least these two features.
+It would be nice if the service supported one of my favourite RSS apps.
+I'm exploring several options, one of which is running my news aggregation service using River 2.
+I set River up on a Windows AMI, but I'm not confident about it.
 I also think Fever° meets the need.

-After setting up the software on my Linux host I exported my OPML from Reader and imported into Fever°.
+After setting up the software on my Linux host, I exported my OPML from Google Reader and imported it into Fever°.
 Fever° has an API for apps like Reeder to interact with it.

-Reeder does a great job of integrating with Fever°, including the addition of the Hot List.
-Overall I find Fever° to be faster than using Google Reader in Reeder, but that’s also dependent on your web server.
+Reeder does a great job of integrating with Fever°, including adding the Hot List.
+Overall I find Fever° to be faster than using Google Reader in Reeder, but I think that depends on the web server's performance.